 - Practice regularly: Like any new skill, skateboarding requires practice and repetition to improve.
 Set aside time each week to practice and gradually increase the difficulty of your exercises are you progress.

 - Learn from others: Watching videos or observing an experienced skater can be helpful for learning new techniques and getting inspiration for your own skating.
-Joining a skateboarding community or taking lessons with a GOSKATE instructor can be a great way to learn from more experienced skaters.
+Joining a skateboarding community or taking lessons can be a great way to learn from more experienced skaters.

 - Be patient: Skateboarding can be frustrating at times, but it is important to stay patient and persistent.
 Do not be discouraged if you do not see progress immediately and celebrate small achievements along the way!